iximiuz/js-itertools/README.md

  - `product(iterable1, iterable2, ..., repeat=1)` see <a href="https://docs.python.org/2.7/library/itertools.html#itertools.product">itertools.product</a> (WiP)
  - `toArray(iterable)` unrolls an iterable to an array.
 If an argument is array by itself it'll be returned as is.
 Be sure that you are not passing infinite iterator.
- - `toIterator(iterable)` accepts iterators|iterable|subscriptable (Array, String, etc) data type
+ - `makeIter(iterable)` accepts iterable|subscriptable (Array, String, etc) data type
     and wraps it with explicit iterator object if required.
-Iterators from subscriptable are rewindable by default.
- - `toIterable(iterable, iterator)` mixes in an iterator object to the passed first argument.
+ - `fuseIter(object, iterProvider)` mixes in an iterator provider function.
     Uses Symbol.iterator if available.
- - `toRewindIterator(iterable)` like `toIterator()` however a produced iterator is rewindable.
-    For non-subscriptable iterables the desired effect is achieved by an intermediate caching of produced values.

 ## Install
     npm install Ostrovski/js-itertools